jfreeze/gce-freebsd/README.md

 installs the web applications in <code>web-installs.sh</code>, sets up the config files for nginx (but prompts the user that installation must be run manually).

-Once run, the server is ready for web application deployment.

-Example how to create a project and VM instance